Quantco/glum/docs/tutorials/regularization_housing_data/regularization_housing.md

 Now, we will fit several L2 regularized OLS models using different levels of regularization.
 All will use the penalty matrix defined above, but the alpha parameter, the constant that multiplies the penalty terms and thus determines the regularization strength, will vary.

-For each model, we will measure test performance using root mean squared percentage error (RMPSE), so that we can get a relaitve result.
+For each model, we will measure test performance using root mean squared percentage error (RMSPE), so that we can get a relaitve result.
 We will also plot a heatmat of the coefficient values over the regions.

 *Note*: alpha=1e-12 is effectively no regularization.
-The reason we can't set alpha to zero is because we are not dropping any of our zip code categoricals, so actually zero regularization will create a singular matrix error.
+But, we can't set alpha to zero because the unregularized problem has co-linear columns resulting in a singular design matrix.

 ```python
 fig, axs = plt.subplots(nrows=2, ncols=2, figsize=(20, 20))